 The Town of Paradise

-I’m a huge fan of mid century modern design.
+Did I mention I’m a huge fan of mid century modern design?
 Paradise Palms is mid mod mecca.
 The area of Paradise Palms south of Desert Inn Road is within the town of Paradise.
 The area of Paradise Palms located north of Desert Inn Road is within the town of Winchester.
 Seeing the amazing homes and mid century architecture within the Paradise Palms community always gives me butterflies.

-When I first moved to Las Vegas I focused on finding a mid century house I could rent within Paradise Palms.
+When I moved to Las Vegas I wanted to a mid century house I could rent within Paradise Palms.
 I was determined.
-While I saw some amazing homes to rent I found the rental market change very quickly.
-Three times I was scheduled to view a rental that was suddenly available for sale only.
-Some mid mod rentals needed serious work, the kind you’d put in as an owner, but not as a renter.
+I saw some amazing homes to rent and I found the rental market change very quickly.
+Three times I was scheduled to view a rental that was suddenly available for sale only the day of my appointment to view it.
+Some mid mod rentals needed substantial work, the kind you’d put in as an owner, not as a renter.

 I became very familiar with the area of Paradise Palms and streets like Golden Arrow, Cochise, Bracken, Geronimo.
 I put heavy elbow grease into finding a place within the heart of Paradise Palms.
 I finally found a beautiful home to rent 10 minutes away.
 It wasn’t mid mod, but an amazing oasis.
 At the time I, paid $1600 monthly to rent a beautiful 3000 sq foot home.
 The location was still in Paradise and I found out I was less than 10 minutes from the Pinball Hall of Fame.
 Yasss.